Jerald-tonmoy-dias/Jerald-tonmoy-dias/README.md

 - **Continuous Learning:** Committed to ongoing professional development by staying updated with the latest tech trends and advancing my coding skills. 📈

 ## 🎸 When I'm Not Coding
-I enjoy playing cricket, football, badminton, and chess, and I love making music on my guitar.
+I enjoy playing Table tennis, Cricket, Football, Badminton, and Chess, and I love making music on my guitar.
 Outside of tech, you’ll find me traveling, reading, and embracing new adventures.

 ## ⭐ Some of My Projects